NA-Hao/MIS-311/README.md

 ### Insight

-The histogram indicates that most countries have a **life expectancy between approximately 65 and 80 years**.
+The histogram indicates that most countries have a life expectancy between approximately 65 and 80 years.
 Only a small number of countries have considerably lower life expectancy, suggesting that extremely poor health outcomes are relatively uncommon in this dataset.

 ---